 Hennepin Youth Sports Program

-The Hennepin Youth Sports Program makes grants to local government units to improve youth athletic and recreation facilities.
-State of Minnesota law authorizing the building of Target Field allows Hennepin County to use proceeds from the 0.15% sales tax surcharge to grant over $2 million dollars each year for new or improved sports facilities and equipment.
-Since 2009, the program has awarded over $11 million to communities throughout Hennepin County.
+The Hennepin Youth Sports Program makes grants to local governments to improve youth athletic and recreation facilities and purchase capital equipment.
+State of Minnesota law authorizing the construction of Target Field allows Hennepin County to use proceeds from the 0.15% sales tax surcharge to award over $2 million each year for sports facilities and equipment.
+Since 2009, the program has awarded over $19 million to communities throughout Hennepin County.
+This same amount has also been used to keep Hennepin County libraries open on Sundays.

-The Minnesota Amateur Sports Commission (MASC) is contracted to serve as the grant administrator for the Hennepin Youth Sports Program.
+The Minnesota Amateur Sports Commission is contracted to serve as the grant administrator for the Hennepin Youth Sports Program.
 MASC evaluates the applications and provides recommendations to the Hennepin County Board of Commissioners.
-If you have any questions about the program, please contact MASC staff listed at the upper right.
+If you have any questions about the program, please contact staff listed on this page.

 All Awards Are for Reimbursement